Exhausted running through the daily motions and routines?

 Herr Cirkusdirektör presents the original film about inspirational Kon-Tiki expedition from 1950 (document interesting not only for history connoisseurs)

 Another time, I was watching a good sociopathic “The Snowman” in cinema with my three Nordic mates.
 I’ve asked them on the beginning of the film: is this forest in Norway?
 They didn’t know.
-But then I informed them that this is exactly Oslo as I can recognize Gustav Vigeland’s sculptures from Frogner Park.
-I felt really happy when one mate repeated this info to another 🙂
+But then I informed them that this is exactly Oslo as I can recognize Gustav Vigeland’s bronze, iron and granite sculptures from Frogner Park.
+I felt really happy when one mate repeated this info to another.

 Outstanding paintings of Edvard Munch are more worldwide known parts of Norwegian cultural heritage.
 Everybody should to visit at least once in lifetime the National Norwegian Gallery (The Nasjonalgalleriet) in sake of iconic “The Scream”.
 It depicts a dread caused by expected challenges in chaotic future.
 Timeless art.